High Use Health Card

 Who can get it

-- if you visit your doctor more than 12 times a year
+- you visit your doctor more that 12 times a year

-- your visits relate to an illness or ongoing health problems that weren’t caused by an injury
+- your visits relate to an illness or ongoing health problem that was not caused by an injury.

 What you get